MicrosoftDocs/powerquery-docs/powerquery-docs/add-conditional-column.md

 ---
 title: Add a conditional column
-description: With Power Query, you can add a conditional column to your query.
-You can define IF-THEN-ELSE conditions in your query.
+description: With Power Query, you can add a conditional column to your query by defining IF-THEN-ELSE conditions in your query.
 When the conditions are fulfilled, the conditional column will automatically display the values that you specified.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: